AlexRamey/Football_Player_Recognition/README.md

 1. Label the digits with [VGG Image Annotator (VIA) tool](http://www.robots.ox.ac.uk/~vgg/software/via/).

-1. Trim the dataset to create an equal number of home and away colored digits.

 1. Divide the dataset using a 70/30 split into `football_player_train` and `football_player_test`.

 ## Training